goonstation/goonstation/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug!
-about: Report a bug!
+about: Report a bug here on our issue tracker.
 title: ''
 label: ''
 assignees: ''